dbeniamine/vim-mail/README.markdown

 #### Switch from

-You can easliy from address just by hitting `<localleader>F`, to enable this feature, you only needto add a list of identities in you `.vimrc` :
+You can easliy from address just by hitting `<localleader>F`.
+By default vimmal will search the email addresses for a contact with the same full name as your unix user.
+You can also specify a contact (or a search string) with by adding the following to your vimrc :

+    let g:VimMailFromContact="John doe"

+or directly specify a list of addresses :

     let g:VimMailFromList = [
         \'John doe <John@doe.foo>',